yangsong24/yatharth/content/featured/MLSTFD/index.md

 Also learned about advanced optimization and multiclass class classification and overcoming problems of overfitting and false positives for a given data set.
 Worked on logistic regression model using MATLAB (ex. with housing parameter data)

-Performed case studies on numerous amount of applications used like image classifier, health care prediction, audio, database mining, and other areas.
+Performed case studies on numerous applications used like image classifier, health care prediction, audio, database mining, and other areas.